Irony is the rhetorical device of saying or doing one thing and meaning another.

-Situational Irony occurs when things happen “ironically” because of some earlier events in the story or book
+Situational Irony occurs when things happen “ironically” because of some earlier events in the story or book.

-A verbal irony is a form of irony in which the speaker says something but means its opposite.
+Verbal irony is a form of irony in which the speaker says something but means its opposite.
 It’s usually used to mock or criticize someone when you’re being polite.